 Designs vary from supplier to supplier but in most cases electrolysers are made up from a number of individual cells or stacks of cells manifolded together for a combined output.
 Multiple cells are combined into stacks and stacks then combined into modules.
-Currently electrolysers can be supplied in individual modules ranging from single kW up to 20 MW.
+Currently electrolysers can be supplied in individual modules ranging from single digit MWs up to 20 MW.
 In larger facilities a number of modules are combined and used to meet the demand with an element of shared utilities.

-The debate continues between the relative benefits of the various technologies and indeed from individual supplier to supplier.
+There are relative benefits of the various technologies and from individual supplier to supplier.
 Where large industrial scale applications are being proposed the capex cost advantage of low-pressure systems are being maximised and this can be seen from both PEM and Alkaline suppliers.

 Several examples of grid services applications are being published globally.
-The 10 MW PEM electrolyser Shell are installing at their Rhineland Refinery63, recently achieving start-up in July 2021 as Europe's largest PEM electrolyser in operation, will provide grid stabilisation services and findings from E.ON show alkaline technology has potential for this also64.
-The role of hydrogen production using electrolysers to provide system services to the NEM is also being studied65
+The 10 MW PEM electrolyser Shell are installing at their Rhineland Refinery45, achieving start-up in July 2021 as Europe's largest PEM electrolyser in operation, will provide grid stabilisation services and findings from E.ON show alkaline technology has potential for this also46.
+The role of hydrogen production using electrolysers to provide system services to the NEM is also being studied47.

-The world's largest PEM electrolyser plant in operation at 20 MW is installed at the Air Liquide hydrogen production facility in Bécancour, Quebec66.
-The world's largest alkaline electrolyser plant being commissioned in 2023 is China's 260 MW Kuqa facility67.
+The world's largest PEM electrolyser plant in operation at 20 MW is installed at the Air Liquide hydrogen production facility in Bécancour, Quebec48.
+The world's largest alkaline electrolyser plant being commissioned in 2023 is China's 260 MW Kuga facility49.